knome/kmforth/README.md

 No runtime name additions or changes.

+Includes are modular (not text inserts) but the namespace is flat.

 There's a stack.
 Functions pop and push to it.

 The stack value is a union of anything that fits in a 64 bit slot.